solutious/solutious.github.com/blog/_posts/rudy/2009-09-14-releasing-with-rudy.md

 ## My Release Process ##

 With the configuration above in place, I can run the release routines I created from any directory on my machine.
-But before I run anything, I get the project into a consistent state.
+But before I run the automated process, there are a few tasks that still require manual attention.

 * Update the change log
-* Commit all my local changes.
 * Update file manifest and dependencies in the gemspec file (if necessary)
-* Increment the release number in all appropriate locations and check in the changes with an appropriate message.
+* Increment the release number
+* Commit all local changes
 * Create a release tag

 Then I run the following simple command from the project directory: